St. Louis Cardinals: Inducted into the National Baseball Hall of Fame and Museum

-St. Louis Cardinals Hall of Fame Museum
+St. Louis Cardinals Hall of Fame and Museum

 In 2014, the Cardinals announced the reopening of the franchise Hall of Fame after a 6-year hiatus.
 A formal selection process recognizes former players as Cardinals Hall of Famers each year.
 To be eligible for election, a player must have been a member of the Cardinals for at least three seasons.
 The team initially released the names of 22 former players and personnel included in the inaugural class of 2014.
-There are now 50 members of the Cardinals Hall of Fame.
+There are now 58 members of the Cardinals Hall of Fame.

 Positions that are listed were played the equivalent of a full season for the Cardinals.

-Players who have been nominated, but not inducted, include Joaquín Andújar, Steve Carlton, David Freese, George Hendrick, Matt Morris, Édgar Rentería, and Lee Smith.
+Players who have been nominated, but not inducted, include Joaquín Andújar, Steve Carlton, George Hendrick, Brian Jordan, and Lee Smith.

+After receiving the most fan votes on the 2023 ballot, David Freese later declined his induction into the Cardinals Hall of Fame.

 Inducted into the Missouri Sports Hall of Fame

 Retired numbers

 The Cardinals have retired 13 total jersey numbers––second in MLB only to the New York Yankees' 22––in honoring 15 total former players and club personnel on the left field wall at Busch Stadium.
 A 16th, Jackie Robinson, is honored by all MLB teams.
 For the majority of Rogers Hornsby's career, the Cardinals did not have any numbers on their uniforms.
 When the Cardinals experimented with numbers on uniforms in 1923, Hornsby briefly donned the number 4.
 He switched to 6 the following season before the team abandoned the practice.
 Upon his return to the team in 1933, Hornsby again wore number 4 before being traded later that year.
 The club opted to simply honor his name with no number attached to him in 1997.